Reaction of older children

 Photo: Mélanie Vianna

 A child of any age can be worried about and jealous of the arrival of a new baby in the family.
 This is a normal reaction.
-It’s important to prepare older children before the birth.
-Even so, older children may still behave differently for a few weeks.
-They need time to get used to their new role and to understand that they still have a big place in your heart.
+You can help older children get ready for their new role and reassure them that they’ll always have a big place in your heart.